kolibril13/okapi/using_uv_with_marimo.md

 uv run marimo edit hi.py
 ```

+Note: this venv can also be activated via `source .venv/bin/activate` and then marimo can be started via `marimo edit hi.py`, but this pattern is **not recommended**.

 For specific python versions, use `uv venv --python 3.13`.
 The default python version is defined at #TODO CHECK.